zahraeissa/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-mastering the basic topic in machine learning
+mastering the basic topics in machine learning